Skip to content

 The orchestration of CPQ and variant configuration

-Customized products are already standard in many industries, and this is increasingly true in the B2B sector.
-Many vendors of CPQ solutions and variant configurations are competing for this growing market.
-But purchasing a software solution is not enough.
-A lean and efficient process from product configuration to delivery requires an orchestra of systems, rules, and interfaces to work together.
+Tailor-made and customized products are already standard practice in many industries, and this is also increasingly true for the B2B sector.
+Many providers of CPQ solutions and variant configurations are competing for this growing market.
+However, the acquisition of a software solution alone is not enough.
+For a lean and efficient process from product configuration to delivery, a whole orchestra of systems, rules and interfaces must work together.

 Let's start with the CPQ solution mentioned above.